 Before this refractive surgery, your eye will be anesthetized topically or locally.
-Then Dr. Stanley Teplick will make a small, 1/8-inch incision, through which the natural lens is gently removed.
+Then your surgeon will make a small, 1/8-inch incision, through which the natural lens is gently removed.
 Then, the new intraocular lens is inserted into the same small incision and unfolded in place.

 One of the benefits to this kind of refractive surgery is that it does not generally require any sutures.
 The incision is held closed by the eye’s natural outward pressure, lending itself to a faster healing period than older methods.

 Some patients seek the convenience of refractive surgery at our Portland area offices, but are not good candidates for LASIK.
-These people may be able to take advantage of phakic intraocular lenses (IOLs).
+These people may be able to take advantage of phakic intraocular lenses (IOLs) at our Portland eye surgery facility.
 In this procedure, a prescription lens is implanted into the eye without disturbing the existing natural lens.

 A benefit of the phakic IOL is that the natural lens can continue to function by maintaining the ability to see up close, thus reducing the need for reading glasses.
 The procedure itself only takes a few minutes.

-For more information about refractive surgery, Portland, Bend, Salem, Beaverton, Albany, Vancouver, and other residents throughout Oregon and Southern Washington are invited to contact the offices of Dr. Stanley Teplick today.
+For more information about refractive surgery and IOLs, Portland, Bend, Salem, Beaverton, Albany, Vancouver, and other residents throughout Oregon and Southern Washington are invited to contact the offices of Dr. Stanley Teplick today.